varunswarup0/DeCluttr/assets/sounds/README.md

 # Sound Files for DeCluttr App

-This folder contains the sound effects used by the app.
+This folder contains example sound effects used by the app.

 ## Required Files

 - `delete.mp3` - Sound effect played when user swipes left to delete a photo
 - `keep.mp3` - Sound effect played when user swipes right to keep a photo

-These sample clips are short (~0.5–1s) MP3s ready for use.
-If you prefer your own sounds, replace them before shipping.
+These sample clips are short (~0.5–1s) MP3s.
+Replace them with your own before shipping.

+## Optional Files

+- `voice1.mp3` and `voice2.mp3` - short voice clips that occasionally play after deleting a photo

+The included files are silent placeholders.
+Provide your own voice clips to use this feature.

 ## File Requirements